 - We expect them to initially interrupt us when they think something is wrong.
 We also expect them to show great determination when trying to get their point across.

-- The goals for our program are to help them know how to address problems and challenges properly without interfering on the overall flow of the class.
+- The goals for our program are to help them know how to address problems and challenges properly without interfering with the overall flow of the class.

 By understanding the stages of development of 7 to 9-year olds, we were able to select 8 age-appropriate skills that make up the Core SKILLZ Program: